bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 0x5e472f846657e0fcb3821488f1fc0c8d * i
 ~~~~~

-Let E(GF(p^2)) be the set of GF(p^2)-rational points on E.
+Let E(GF(p^2)) be the set of GF(p^2)-rational points on E.  This set
-This set forms an abelian group for which (0,1) is the neutral element and the inverse
+forms an abelian group for which (0,1) is the neutral element and the
-of a point (x, y) is given by (-x, y).
-The order of this group is \#E = 2^3 · 7^2 · N,
+inverse of a point (x, y) is given by (-x, y).
+The order of this group
-where N is the following 246-bit prime:
+is \#E = 2^3 · 7^2 · N, where N is the following 246-bit prime:

 ~~~~~
 N = 0x29cbc14e5e0a72f05397829cbc14e5dfbd004dfe0f79992fb2540ec7768ce7
 ~~~~~

-This group is isomorphic to the Jacobian of points on an isomorphic
+This group is isomorphic to the Jacobian of points on an isogenous
 elliptic curve over GF(p^2) as explained in [Curve4Q].
 The elliptic
 curve is isogenous to its Galois conjugate, and has complex
 multiplication.
 These produce two different endormorphisms on E, both